 Our stunning grounds are maintained by a 38 strong team of dedicated Grounds staff.
 They’re the first team on campus at 06:00am and are responsible for managing, beautifying and improving every inch of our 250 acre campus.
 One of their greatest achievements is developing a huge recycling and waste initiative.

 Their next challenge will be helping to create the Green Heart, adding another 12 acres to our Green Flag campus.
 After a busy summer, the Grounds team will be planting over 100 new trees in the space including apple, cherry, beech, oak and maple.

 As you may have noticed, the first steps towards creating the Green Heart are fully underway in University Square.
-The former library is quickly coming down and on track to be completed before Welcome Week in September.
-This will be one of the major stages of phase one of development from July – November 2017.
+The former library is quickly coming down and on track to be completed in October.
+This is the first the major stage of phase one of development from August 2017 – January 2018.